 - [ ] Assign an onboarding buddy on the new employee's team.

-- [ ] Send an email to the new employee and the buddy linking this page to let them be aware about next steps.
+- [ ] Send an email to the new employee, the buddy, and the first BU lead/Circle lead linking this page to let them be aware about next steps.

 - [ ] Share the tech interview outcome with the assigned buddy so to allow her/him to perform a complete tech assessment of the newcomer.